naoshibaikyu/superbuddn/test.md

 Lento: Unit wants to know what Warp Man is giggling about.

-Warpman: You!
+Warpman Angry: You!
 Out!
 I don't giggle!
 Out! *throws a wrench at Lento*

 Lento: *closes the door* Strange.